-So, not only did my hands and feet itch, but the rest of my body too.
+So, not only did I itch on the palms of the hands and soles of the feet, but the rest of my body too.
 Unlike cholestasis, PUPPPs has no ill effect on the baby, but is just as difficult for the mother.

 How bad is it?
-Imagine for a minute having a bug bite.
+Imagine having a bug bite.
 You know how those bites sting and itch like crazy?
 Now imagine thousands of those all over your body.
 All while at the end of your pregnancy and dealing with a toddler.

 For those going through cholestasis or PUPPPs, I feel you.

-Trust me when I say I was also online, searching for a treatment for cholestasis of pregnancy.
-Something to help me get more than two hours of sleep a night and stop feeling depressed.
+Trust me when I say I was also online, searching for a treatment for cholestasis.
+Something to help me get more than an hour of sleep a night and stop feeling depressed.
 To see the light at the end of the tunnel and stay positive during a difficult pregnancy.

 My doctors prescribed medicines like topical ointments and ursodiol.
 They also monitored me more, checking for my babies’ heartbeats at least three times a week.
 And they’d test my blood levels regularly as well.

-While the ointments and prescriptions helped, I also found a few ways to make the days not feel so terrible.
+I also found a few ways to make the days not feel so terrible.
 These didn’t cure me so much as give me an hour or two of relief before it started all over again.
-At least I had a bit of control, no matter how small, and the feeling that I was at least doing something to help.
+At least I had a bit of control, no matter how small, and the feeling that I was doing something to help.

 Here are a few coping methods and home remedies for cholestasis of pregnancy and PUPPPs: